contractlevel/yield/README.md

 Whatever the highest yield is for stablecoins across chains is what users can earn in one click with Contract Level Yield.

+A live demo site with Ethereum, Base and Avalanche testnets is available at [contractlevel.com](https://contractlevel.com).

 ## Table of Contents

 - [YieldCoin aka Contract Level Yield (CLY)](#yieldcoin-aka-contract-level-yield-cly)